Raza Longknife: Fictional character biography

 While imprisoned on Alisbar, Raza Longknife (his last name is an English translation of his true last name) met and formed the band of smugglers and space pirates known as the Starjammers; with Corsair, Hepzibah, and Ch'od, and associated himself with the group.
 He is a cyborg, being partly living flesh and partly machine.
-Because Raza speaks an archaic dialect of his native language, his words are translated into an equally archaic form of English, which can be both an annoyance and a source of amusement to his allies.
-Raza was married, though his wife is now deceased, and he has a son named Rion.
-"His initial grudge against the Shi'ar came about when their former emperor, D'Ken, slaughtered Raza's race of people, but Vulcan became the focus of Raza's rage after he murdered Raza's friend Corsair."
+Because Raza speaks an archaic dialect of his native language, his words are translated into an equally archaic form of English.
+Raza is the last surviving member of his species, who were killed in combat against the Shi'ar.

-With the Starjammers, he came to the aid of the X-Men against D'Ken's Imperial Guard.
-Much later, with the other Starjammers, he fought off an alien attack on the Starjammer vessel.
-He engaged in mock combat with Carol Danvers, after she joined with the Starjammers.
-With the Starjammers, he aided the New Mutants in combat against the Magus.
-Together with Danvers, then known as Binary, he sought the "map-rod" holding information on the location of the "Phalkon" power source; this power source turned out to be the Phoenix.
-Raza and the Starjammers were attacked by Deathbird's Shi'ar starships.
-With the Starjammers, he first met and fought Excalibur on Earth and aided a rebellion against Deathbird on a Shi'ar border world.
-Raza was later captured by the Warskrulls, and impersonated by one of them, but was ultimately freed by the X-Men.
+With the Starjammers, Raza comes to the aid of the X-Men against D'Ken's Imperial Guard.
+With the Starjammers, he aids the New Mutants in combat against Magus.
+Alongside Binary, Raza seeks the "map-rod" holding information on the location of the "Phalkon" power source, which is later revealed to be the Phoenix.
+With the Starjammers, he aids in a rebellion against Deathbird on a Shi'ar border world.

-Alongside Hepzibah and Ch'od, Raza battled Wonder Man during the Kree/Shi'ar War, while escorting the Shi'ar nega-bomb to the Kree Empire.
-With Hepzibah, Raza accepted an assignment from a former Kree admiral to kill the Black Knight in hopes of being reunited with his son.
-With the Starjammers, Raza visited the Avengers and Binary on Earth, and Raza fought and seriously injured the Black Knight.
-Raza battled Hercules, but was defeated by the Vision.
-Raza confided in Binary, who reconciled him with the Avengers.
-He fell out with Hepzibah, but returned with the Starjammers to the Shi'ar Empire.
+Alongside Hepzibah and Ch'od, Raza battles Wonder Man during the Kree/Shi'ar War while escorting a Shi'ar nega-bomb to the Kree.
+With Hepzibah, Raza accepts an assignment from a former Kree admiral to kill Black Knight in hopes of being reunited with his son.
+With the Starjammers, Raza visits the Avengers and Binary on Earth, and seriously injures Black Knight in combat.
+Raza then battles Hercules, but is defeated by Vision.
+Raza confides in Binary, who reconciles him with the Avengers.

-Raza has suffered from the death of his loyal friend Corsair.
+Raza is deeply affected when Vulcan kills Corsair.
 He has also dealt with Hepzibah being stranded on Earth although several X-Men have remained with the Starjammers.

-In the "X-Men: Kingbreaker" miniseries, Raza was infected and became reluctant host to the alien symbiote known as ZZZXX.
-The symbiote-controlled Raza subsequently becomes a member of Emperor Vulcan's Imperial Guard.
-In the concluding events of the War of Kings, Raza was incapacitated by the Nova Corps and is presumed to be receiving expert medical attention to remove the symbiote.
+In the "X-Men: Kingbreaker" miniseries, Raza becomes the reluctant host of the alien symbiote ZZZXX.
+The symbiote-controlled Raza joins Emperor Vulcan's Imperial Guard.
+In the concluding events of "War of Kings", Raza is incapacitated by the Nova Corps and has the symbiote removed.